k3jph/k3jph.github.io/honors/grand-duchy-of-westarctica.md

 > Created [Count of Krigsvold](https://www.westarctica.wiki/index.php?title=Krigsvold_Nunataks), the Peerage of Westarctica

-{% include figure.html image="JHoward-Westarctica-Krigsvold.jpg" width="95%"
+{% include figure.html image="honors/jhoward-krigsvold.jpg" width="12" border=true
-cap="Letters Pattent for the Count of Krigsvold" alt="Letters Pattent for the Count of Krigsvold" %}
+cap="Letters Patent for the Count of Krigsvold" alt="Letters Patent for the Count of Krigsvold" %}

 #### <a id='Matikonis' /> November 29, 2023

 > Created [Baron of Matikonis](https://www.westarctica.wiki/index.php?title=Matikonis_Peak), the Peerage of Westarctica

-{% include figure.html image="JHoward-Westarctica-Matikonis.jpg" width="95%"
+{% include figure.html image="honors/jhoward-matikonis.jpg" width="95%" border=true
 cap="Letters Pattent for the Baron of Matikonis" alt="Letters Pattent for the Baron of Matikonis" %}